 8. Check for signs of dampness

+Don’t forget – the seller of the property does not necessarily have to tell you about any problems with the house – in fact a less scrupulous seller might even try to hide the issues.
 The symptoms of dampness vary depending on the type of damp.
 Visible signs of damp can be easily covered up by a quick paint job.
 Smell for a musty aroma, this along with black mould are the most common signs.
+Even if the physical signs of dampness are not visible be mindful of unusual smells, including air freshener that may be been used to disguise musty smells.
 Other warning signs could be peeling paint or plaster, bowing walls, and watermarks on walls and ceiling.
 Sometimes the skirting boards can cover up the damp problem which may only become apparent after considerable damage.

 9. Get the right survey